Research & Studies

 - Conducting its own observational study: the CACOS study

 - By acting as a participating site for external studies in the medicinal cannabis space.

 Findings of these studies play an important part in helping develop medicinal cannabis treatments in Australia and better informing healthcare professionals about when and how to use these treatments.

 Applied Cannabis Research

 Applied Cannabis Research (ACR) is a contract research organisation specialising in clinical research studies in the field of medicinal cannabis.
 ACR is currently facilitating a range of observational studies into various conditions for patients being prescribed medicinal cannabis products.

 Working with interested companies, authorities and clinicians, Applied Cannabis Research is staffed with academics, researchers and clinicians working in the field of medicinal cannabis.

-Both of these studies are focused on collecting data from patients related to the dose of prescribed cannabis products, adverse events they may be experiencing and other health-related outcome measures that can be used to determine how well patients are responding to medicinal cannabis treatment.
+Both of these studies are focused on collecting data from patients related to the dose of medical cannabis therapies and care, adverse events they may be experiencing and other health-related outcome measures that can be used to determine how well patients are responding to medicinal cannabis treatment.

-If you are interested in being contacted by ACR about new research opportunities you can express your interest here.
+If you are interested in being contacted by ACR about new research opportunities, express your interest now.